 While both sides await a decision by the Court, there are potential wide ranging implications for other state institutions and not for profits as municipalities look for opportunities to scale back exemptions wherever they might find “profit making” activities, such as those that might be part of operating a medical center, a university campus, or a religious institution.
 There are also municipalities seeking to cancel exemptions entirely on hospitals and other types of non-profits.

-The property tax attorneys at Skoloff & Wolfe have many years of experience helping commercial property owners, multi-family, industrial and institutional properties achieve property tax assessment reductions.
+The property tax attorneys at Skoloff & Wolfe, P.C. have many years of experience helping commercial property owners, multi-family, industrial and institutional properties achieve property tax assessment reductions.
+Results may vary depending on your particular facts and legal circumstances.
 For not for profits being challenged by their local municipality, the prudent thing to do is to align with experienced legal representation.
-Skoloff & Wolfe are highly skilled in representing clients in this kind of litigation at the trial, Appellate and Supreme Court.
+Skoloff & Wolfe, P.C. are highly skilled in representing clients in this kind of litigation at the trial, Appellate and Supreme Court.

 Choosing the Right Legal Team is Important for Not for Profit Property Tax Appeals.

-To discuss your not for profit’s property tax exemption matters, long-term abatements, and PILOTs, please contact the Tax Department at Skoloff & Wolfe with any questions or to inquire how we can be of assistance.
+To discuss your not for profit’s property tax exemption matters, long-term abatements, and PILOTs, please contact the Tax Department at Skoloff & Wolfe, P.C. with any questions or to inquire how we can be of assistance.